aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/animation-multi-frame-images/create-multi-page-tiff-aspose-imaging-java/_index.md

 TiffOptions tiffOptions = new TiffOptions(TiffExpectedFormat.Default);
 tiffOptions.setSource(new FileCreateSource("YOUR_DOCUMENT_DIRECTORY/MultiPage.tiff", false));
 ```
-- **Explanation**: `TiffOptions` configure how the TIFF file is created.
-The source parameter points to where your multi-page TIFF will be saved.
+- **Explanation:** `TiffOptions` configure how the TIFF file is created.
+The source parameter points to where your multi‑page TIFF will be saved.

 ### Creating and Initializing a Multi-Page TIFF Image

 **Overview:**
-Now, we create an instance of a multi-page TIFF image with specified dimensions.
+Now, we create an instance of a multi‑page TIFF image with specified dimensions.

 #### Step 1: Initialize the TIFF Image
 ```java